Earthquakes on May 5, 2026

 5.5 km---✓ ReviewedUSGS →

 At 20:11 UTC on May 5, 2026, a magnitude 2.8 tremor occurred 59 km E of Egegik, Alaska.
 The event originated approximately 5.5 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 58.136°, -156.381°.
+Coordinates: 58.136°, -156.381°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05